 4. They Can Sting You Even When They’re Dead

-5. A Smack is the Name Given to a Group of Jellyfish
+5. A Smack is a Name Given to a Group of Jellyfish

 Unfortunately, the more accepted term for a group of jellyfish these days, though, is a swarm.
 In the past they were called a smack.